 By spreading your investment over several properties, you can use part of that value for your overseas residence and the remaining portion for investment.

 Most investors who have elected to go with this option have focused on properties in Lisbon, Porto, or along the coast, putting current applicants at risk of being rejected due to the looming changes.

 If you already found your property, purchase it and submit your application as soon as possible.

 If you are currently in the process of finding a property in one of these places, look for a developer who is willing to let you back out of the deal if you are unable to obtain the Golden Visa through the investment.

-Or, if you don’t want the risk of missing the cutoff date, just go directly to the interior to find property deals.
+Or, if you don’t want the risk of missing the cutoff date, just go directly to an autonomous region or the interior territories to find property deals.
 This may also help you find deals that will qualify you for the second or third options and reduce your required investment level.

-The property can be anywhere in the urban rehabilitation area, but it has to be at least 30 years old or older, and it has to be a renovation project.
+In this case, the property can be anywhere in the urban rehabilitation area, but it must be at least 30 years old, and it must be a renovation project.

 This is one of the options the Portuguese government wants to direct investment to with the new changes.
-And understandable so.
+And understandably so.

 At Nomad Capitalist, we’ve encountered some deals for this investment bracket before.
 A deal might occur in the form of a developer wanting to renovate an old building and searching for investors.

 The developer then has their project funded and gives the investors a 3% share of the profits each year for five years.
-When the families have a permanent residence, the developer pays them back.
+Then, when the families have permanent residence, the developer pays them back.